chriskrycho/v5.chriskrycho.com/site/pages/cv.md

 <a name=undergrad></a>I graduated *magna cum laude* with a **Bachelor of Science in Physics** from **The University of Oklahoma** in **May 2009**, having been a regular departmental award winner.
 My senior thesis, a project in computational neurophysics (in Fortran 90!), led me into programming—but/and I still miss doing physics and math on a regular basis.

-## My Work
+## Work

-### Current: LinkedIn
+### 2019–2023: LinkedIn

-*A lead client infrastructure engineer for one of the largest social networks in the world.*

-Since **January 2019**, I have worked as an infrastructure engineer at [LinkedIn], focused on developer productivity and application performance for LinkedIn's flagship web app.
+From **January 2019–October 2023**, I worked as an infrastructure engineer at [LinkedIn], focused on developer productivity and application performance for LinkedIn's flagship web app.

-Since **September 2021**, as a **Senior Staff Software Engineer**:

-- I led a team to fix site-down memory leaks in our <abbr title="server-side rendering">SSR</abbr> stack, and identified and resolved major resiliency gaps in internal Node.js infrastructure.
+#### 2021.09–2023.10: Senior Staff Software Engineer

+*Tech lead for one of the largest social networks in the world.*

 - As the primary TypeScript subject-matter expert at LinkedIn:
-    - I solved the most challenging technical blockers, e.g. type-safe event tracking.
+    - I solved the most challenging technical challenges, e.g. enabling type-safe event tracking.
     - I coached LinkedIn’s TypeScript track leads.
     - I authored [a spec][semver-ts] for Semantic Versioning for TypeScript types.
-    - I forged consensus in the Ember.js open source community on key <abbr title="TypeScript">TS</abbr> blockers:
+    - I forged consensus in the Ember.js open source community on key TypeScript gaps and blockers:
-        - A novel, backwards-compatible [strategy][migration] to migrate away from DefinitelyTyped, which I also [executed][pr].
+        - A novel, backwards-compatible [strategy][migration] to migrate away from DefinitelyTyped, which I also [implemented][pr].
-        - A new [authoring format][template], resolving a years-long stalemate.
+        - A new [component authoring format][template], resolving a years-long stalemate in the community.

+- I led a team to fix site-down memory leaks in our <abbr title="server-side rendering">SSR</abbr> stack, and identified and resolved major resiliency gaps in internal Node.js infrastructure.

-- Designed a migration strategy away from Ember.
+- I designed a migration strategy away from Ember.
 (We did not use it—ask me!)

-- Mentored a half dozen engineers, ranging in seniority from Apprentice to Staff.
+- I mentored a half dozen engineers, ranging from Apprentice to Staff.

 [semver-ts]: https://semver-ts.org
 [migration]: https://rfcs.emberjs.com/id/0800-ts-adoption-plan#migration-from-definitelytyped
 [pr]: https://github.com/emberjs/ember.js/pull/20449
 [template]: https://rfcs.emberjs.com/id/0779-first-class-component-templates

-From **January 2019–September 2021**, as a **Staff Software Engineer**:
+#### 2019.01–2021.09: Staff Software Engineer

+*Transforming a multi-million line-of-code app… without disrupting product velocity.*

-- I developed a business case for TypeScript adoption which was key to the company's choice to fully support TypeScript for our JavaScript projects.
+- I developed a business case for TypeScript adoption which was key to the company's choice to fully support TypeScript for our JavaScript libraries and applications.

 - I dramatically improved developer experience and productivity across the organization as the tech lead for the adoption of [Ember Octane][octane] across the application.
 Additionally, as one of a handful of primary technical experts on Octane—at LinkedIn or anywhere else—I support many other teams rewriting existing code into Octane idioms and teams building brand new experiences Octane-first.

 - I led efforts to update the app to the current versions of Ember.js, unblocking adoption of Octane.

 - I helped build, and continue to support, [Volta], an open-source, cross-platform tool (written in Rust!) for managing Node.js environments in a reproducible, reliable way.

 [LinkedIn]: https://www.linkedin.com/feed/
 [octane]: https://emberjs.com/editions/octane
 [Volta]: https://volta.sh

-### Earlier Work

-*I am the developer and leader I am today because of many experiences **before** today.*

-#### Olo
+### 2016–2018: Olo

 *From individual contributor to a project lead with organization-wide influence.*